 The Board can, in special circumstances, vary the term of office, not exceeding three years.

-(3) There is a requirement that one position be responsible for convening a Consumer Advisory Committee, with a preference, but not a requirement, that this position will be filled by a Director from the consumer group, who can fulfil the requirements of the Board role and Chairing the Consumer Advisory Committee.
+(3)

 (4) If more than 10 members are nominated, a ballot must be held.

 (5) Prior to the annual General Meeting the role of Director is to be publicly advertised, if Director positions need to be filled.
 The advertisements will highlight the areas of the Board skills matrix.
 The Board is to appoint a selection committee to review applications.
 Applications for Director positions are to be reviewed against the board skills matrix.
 Potential Directors meeting the requirements as determined by the selection committee are then to be put forward for election at the Annual General Meeting.